Pig30nidaE/Pig30nidaE.github.io/_featured_categories/42Seoul.md

 ---
 # Featured tags need to have either the `list` or `grid` layout (PRO only).
-layout: list
+layout: category

 # The title of the tag's page.
-title: Example
+title: 42Seoul

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: example
+slug: 42SeoulSlug

 # (Optional) Write a short (~150 characters) description of this featured tag.
-description: >
+description: in 42seoul
-  This is a featured category, which have their own page.
-  Check out `_featured_tags/example.md` to learn how to create your own.

 # (Optional) You can disable grouping posts by date.
 # no_groups: true